 We go down steel stairs into the depths of the Earth, to the bottom of the canyon.
 The ladder chained to the rock must be resistant to sudden floods that periodically visit this place.
 Over millions of years, it is the element of water that has been carving windows and corridors of this maze with its swift stream.
-Walking the sandy path through the slots, we catch beams of light, which get here only in the morning.
+Walking sandy path through the slots, we catch beams of light, which get here only in the morning.
 It seems like they sink in a sea of orange waves frozen in a stone.
 Antelope Canyon is without doubt one of the greatest rock uniqueness of the planet.

 How much for a tour of Antelope Canyon?

 The Internet lacks in clear information about the difference between the Upper and Lower Antelope Canyon.
-These are two separetly ticketed areas of the Park available to tourists.
+These are two separately ticketed areas of the Navajo Park available to tourists.
 First of all, the $20 difference in price makes you wonder.
-Well, the more expensive ($40) Upper Canyon includes in the price of 1.5 hour guided tour the transport from ticket office by shuttle.
+Well, the more expensive option ($40) of Upper Canyon includes in the price 1.5 hour guided tour with transport from ticket office by a shuttle.
 The bottom of the canyon is wider than in Lower Canyon and you do not need to go down and up the ladder.
 It is also a little bit easier to set your tripod there and capture larger beams of light coming inside.
 But, apparently, to have enough time and space to take truly beautiful photos in Upper Canyon, you have to purchase the professional photo tour for $ 120.
 Otherwise, you go fairly fast pace with a bunch of tourists around and rarely have a unique spot just for yourself.

 If you cannot afford a professional photo tour, but want to take interesting pictures, Lower Canyon (the so-called "Corkscrew") seems to be a better choice.
 Tourists, who explored both canyons, reported that Lower Canyon was not so crowded, while its rock formations even more spectacular.
 It requires you to use ladders to go down and up, but you do that effortlessly, unless you are older and have some health problems.
 The hike takes about 40 minutes which fly by you don't know even when, while basking in the views at every turn.
-Morevoer, you save $20 and have a better chance to be in a smaller group of visitors.
+Moreover, you save $20 and have a better chance to be in a smaller group of visitors.
 And that means more opportunities for unique shots without a tail of other tourists in the background.
 We decided to do the Corkscrew tour and got back with a package of images displayed in the galleries below.

-Just remember apart your camera to equip with water, especially during the summer!
+Just remember, apart your camera, to equip with water, especially during the summer!

 Art of rocks

 A unique form of rocks owes to a periodic monsoon rainfall.
 The water accumulates above the canyons, then flows down the slots to Lake Powell.
-Navaho sandstone of Antelope Canyon is so soft and malleable that makes an ideal material for sculptural forces of nature.
+Navajo sandstone of Antelope Canyon is so soft and malleable that makes an ideal material for sculptural forces of nature.
 Over millions of years, a true art has been created here, which with added sunshine captivates every visitor.